omar2432/Task_Managment_System/README.txt

 -create an external network so the task and user services can communicate with each other within the docker network.
 $ docker network create task-user-network

+-create an external network to communicate with the LDAP.
+$ docker network create ldap-network

 -This link contains the spring batch schema: https://github.com/spring-projects/spring-batch/blob/main/spring-batch-core/src/main/resources/org/springframework/batch/core/schema-postgresql.sql